MattMatt0240/DemiGod/README.md

  As an all-time gamer, I would like to create a retro-style, turn-based RPG game.
-This project is being developed in java, using eclipse IDE, and AIDE android application.
-Any help, contributions, ideas, and/or concerns are welcome.
+This project is being developed in java, using eclipse IDE, and AIDE android application,support for gradle builds is addex so now it can be built on any platform.
+ Any help, contributions,
+ ideas, and/or concerns are welcome.
 This is a learning project for me, and am very excited to see where this goes.